powersync-ja/powersync-kotlin/demos/android-supabase-todolist/README.md

 ## To include PowerSync in your own Android app make sure to do the following:

-1. Add `jitpack` to `your settings.gradle.kts` so that the underlying android sqlite package can be downloaded:
+1. Add `jitpack` as a repository to `your settings.gradle.kts` so that the underlying android sqlite package can be downloaded:

 ```gradle
 dependencyResolutionManagement {